Sahar-AbdelSamad/Sahar-AbdelSamad/README.md

     loves to work with JavaScript technologies.
 </h3>
 <h3 align="center">
   When I am not coding, you can find me reading a book, or listening to an audiobook.
-Currently listening to "Deep Work" audiobook by "Cal Newport".
 </h3>
 <br>